pmqs/zipdetails/README.md

-The `--scan` option is pessimistic and assumes the 4-byte signature sequence may have been a false-positive, so before starting the scan for the next record, it will rewind to the location in the file directly after the 4-byte sequence it just processed.
+The `--scan` option is pessimistic and assumes the 4-byte signature sequence may have been a false-positive, so before starting the scan for the next resord, it will rewind to the location in the file directly after the 4-byte sequecce it just processed.
 This means it will rescan data that has already been processed.
 For very large zip files the `--scan` option can be really really slow, so trying the `--walk` option first.